leeyoshinari/performance_monitor/README.md

 3. Respectively modify the configuration files `config.ini` in the server and agent folders.<br>

+4. Install packages
+    ```shell
+    pip3 install -r requirements.txt -i https://pypi.tuna.tsinghua.edu.cn/simple
+    ```
-4. Check the version of `sysstat`.
+5. Check the version of `sysstat`.
 Respectively use commands `iostat -V` and `pidstat -V`, the version of `12.4.0` has been tested, if not, please [click me](http://sebastien.godard.pagesperso-orange.fr/download.html) to download it.

-5. Respectively run `server.py` in server and agent folders.
+6. Respectively run `server.py` in server and agent folders.
    ```shell
    nohup python3 server.py &
    ```

-5. Visit pages<br>
+7. Visit pages<br>
    (1) After Agent is started, visit `http://ip:port`, you can see the server's data(CPU, Meeory, Disk, Network, etc.).<br>
    ![agent home](https://github.com/leeyoshinari/performance_monitor/blob/main/server/static/agent.jpg)